breart/atlassian-connect-core/README.md

 * `POST /disabled` add-on disabled callback
 * `GET /hello` sample page to persuade all working correctly

-You can disable it by setting to `false` config value `plugin.loadRoutes`.
+You can disable them by setting to `false` config value `plugin.loadRoutes`.

 ### Descriptor